 What Is Black Noise?

 Just like the color black is the absence of light, black noise is the absence of sound, with zero power at all frequencies.
+Black noise is known for being the color of silence.

 To learn more about sound and sound control, visit SoundproofCow.com today.